RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/random_forest.rst

 - **roc_auc** *(float)*: The area under the receiver operating characteristic (ROC) curve from the prediction scores.
 Supported for binary classification only.
 - **confusion_matrix** *(2D array of integers)*: A matrix where the entry in the *i* th row and *j* th column is the number of observations present in group *i* and predicted to be in group *j*.
 Supported for multilabel classification only.
 - **cross_val_scores_classifier** *(array of floats)*: An array of the cross validation scores for the classifier model.
+- **feature_importances_classifier** *(array of floats)*: An array of the feature importances for the classifier model.
+The higher the score, the more useful the feature is for prediction.

 Classifier Methods
 ------------------